bloomberg/coffeechat/README.md

 1. Clone this repository
 1. Run `npm install`
-1. Start the service by `npm run dev`
+1. Start the development server with `npm run dev`
+1. Navigate to `localhost:3000` in your browser to view the React app

 ## Building